PhilKes/android-translations-converter-plugin/README.md

     outputFile = project.file("translations.xlsx")

    /**
-    * Whether the exported Excel sheet should be formatted.
+    * Whether the exported Excel sheet should be formatted to make it more user-friendly.
-    * If set to `true`, this will:
-    * * Highlight missing translations in light red
-    * * Hide non-translatable keys/rows from the user
-    * * Add helpful comments to plural quantity keys
-    * * Add Auto-Filters to every column header for easy filtering for e.g. all missing translations
+    */
-    * * Freeze the Key and default language ('values') columns */ formatExcel = true
+    formatExcel = true
 }